 Aged 43, the Chigwell native has contemplated retirement many times over the years but has also suggested he could play until he is at least 50, so he could set the bar very high in terms of career centuries by the time he puts his cue away for good.

 However, with more tournaments now than ever before, and playing conditions at a high standard across the tour, there will come a time when O’Sullivan’s record haul of centuries is eclipsed.
 Judd Trump already has 596 at the age of just 29, so if he makes an average of 50 per season over the next decade, he will fly well past the 1,000 mark.

 But for now it is time to salute the magnificence of O’Sullivan’s accomplishment.

 John Higgins 745

 Mark Selby 570

 And the coverage:

 The response on social media was tremendous.
-David Hendon took the opportunity to remind BBC that Ronnie has never even been shortlisted for SPOTY.
-Fellow professionals, members of the press and WPBSA official came forward with congratulations.
+David Hendon took the opportunity to remind the BBC that Ronnie has never even been shortlisted for SPOTY.
+Fellow professionals, members of the press, and WPBSA officials came forward with congratulations.
 And Ronnie himself forgot his Aussie accent for a moment!
 What a night!